-Four Member States object that the proposal is too restrictive, while two want to leave the issue up to the Court and its rules (presumably supporting the status quo).
+Four Five Member States object that the proposal is too restrictive, while two three want to leave the issue up to the Court and its rules (presumably supporting the status quo).

-One Member State (Italy) has called for a far more restrictive proposal, which would exempt all documents submitted to Courts as well as all legal advice by institutions' legal services entirely from the scope of the Regulation.
+One Three Member States (Italy, Greece, Austria) has have called for a far more restrictive proposal, which would exempt all documents submitted to Courts as well as all legal advice by institutions' legal services entirely from the scope of the Regulation.
 This would be an extreme reduction in access to documents compared to the current rules, overturning two judgments of the EU courts (API and the judgment of the ECJ in Turco v Council), and taking a much wider category of documents entirely outside the rules.

 Comment: In order to ensure that there is no reduction in access in this area, the EP needs to join forces with the Member States who believe either that the proposed reduction in standards is too restrictive, or that the issue should left to the Court's rules of procedure - because at least there is a chance that (as in API) the Courts will rule that their statute and rules of procedure do not prevent the release of such documents.
-If the proposal of Italy were adopted by the Council, the EP should vote down the Regulation completely rather than accept such a huge reduction in standards.
+If the proposal of Italy, Greece and Austria were adopted by the Council, the EP should vote down the Regulation completely rather than accept such a huge reduction in standards.